Part 1 - Fair Play & Event Etiquette

 - Engine of maximum 300 watts as required by in New Zealand law.

-- Riders can only use the battery(s) in place on their bike at start and cannot carry an additional battery during the competition.
+- Riders can only use the battery(s) in place on their bike at start and cannot carry an additional battery in a back pack during the event.

 - Riders can not have a supporter provide a battery once on course.